Local artist Victor Villegas recycles old light bulbs

 As for other unwanted items, Mexico’s recycling program is still very much in its infancy, giving me pangs of guilt about what we toss out.

-Items that are still useable, but not needed in our household go to local friends or are set out on the curb for anyone to pick up and hopefully put to good use.
+Items that are still usable, but not needed in our household, go to local friends or are set out on the curb for anyone to pick up and hopefully put to good use.
 Things made of copper are highly prized by scrap collectors.

 bins for recycling plastic beverage bottles.